A-cord/Pacman_Readback/README.md

 # Pacman_Readback

-## Intrustuctions
+## Instructions
-1. Download all files from release
+1. Download all files from the release.
-2. Ectract in single folder
+2. Extract them into a single folder.
-3. Download flashing script or use flashing command
+3. Download the flashing script or use the flashing command.
-4. place inside the folder where readback files located
+4. Place the script inside the folder where the readback files are located.
-5. Run the script
+5. Run the script.
-6. Reboot
+6. Reboot the device.

 # Extreme Brick
-1. Use the otherPartitions files and install manually
+1. Use the "otherPartitions" files and install manually.
-2. You may optionally need to visit Service Centre in case of failure
+2. If the installation fails, you may need to visit a service center for assistance.

-## Removed Partitions (Device_specific | can't be specified)
+## Removed Partitions (Device-specific | cannot be specified)
 - nvcfg
 - nvram
-- nvdatafrp
+- nvdata
 - persist
 - frp
 - nt_reserve1